 Henly, TX | New Residence

 This home is part of a larger rural compound that has been built in phases over time.
-Owners have lived on site for the past seven years in MILHouse 2.0, which will become the Guest House.
+Owners have lived on site since 2010 in MILHouse 2.0, which will become the Guest House.

 The home is sited to take advantage of the mature oak trees on site, Hill Country views, and prevailing breezes.
 Plan concept was based on Balinese architectural principles heavily adapted to Central Texas climate.
 In lieu of a series of pavilions, the interior of the home is set up as a distinct zones of occupation with hierarchy given to each of the “realms” of the home.
 Strict consideration was also given to the detail (minimal) and materials (natural) – items that are touched daily are richest.
 In effect, the home is bright and simple, with special moments treated as art – an easy living country home, despite the heady conceptual basis.